peter88213/novelibre/docs/usage.md

 You can either

 - launch the program by double-clicking on the shortcut icon, or
-- launch the program by dragging a *.novx* project file and dropping it on the shortcut icon.
+- launch the program by dragging and dropping a *.novx* project file to the shortcut icon.

 ---